Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, no accidental explosions were reported in Eritrea.[1]
+Since the Small Arms Survey began collecting data in 1979, no accidental explosions have been reported in Eritrea.

 Cases of diversion